 - stop minor bleeding

--under eyes to tighten bags under eyes
+-Apply under your eyes to tighten bags and reduce puffiness under eyes.

 Household Uses for Witch Hazel